adarsh251/news-monkey-function-based/README.md

 cd news-monkey-function-based
 npm install
 ```
-3. Create a .env file in the root directory and add your NewsAPI.org API key:
+3. Create a .env.local file in the root directory and add your NewsAPI.org API key:
 ```
 REACT_APP_NEWSAPP=your_newsapi_key
 ```